FelippeTN/Luna-Chat/README.md

 A modern AI-powered chat application built with Django and powered by Groq's LLaMA models.
 Luna-Chat provides an intuitive interface for real-time conversations with AI, featuring user authentication, conversation management, and streaming responses.

+## 🐶 Who was Luna?

+Well, Luna was my dog... she was with me for 9 years and due to complications from diabetes, she unfortunately passed away.
+She was simply the best and most loyal companion of my days, I miss you, Luna <3

 ## 🚀 Features

 - **Real-time AI Chat**: Powered by Groq's LLaMA-3.3-70b-versatile model